denoptim-project/DENOPTIM/doc/doxygen/ReadME.md

 Doxygen Documentation
 ======================

-DENOPTIM's Documentation is built with Doxygen.
-See [here](https://doxygen.nl/index.html) for more information about Doxygen and its use.

-This directory contains all the documents used to construct the documentation and the Doxyfile and DoxygenLayout files are the one used to manage doxygen input, ouput and relationships.
+This directory contains all the files used to construct the documentation with [Doxygen](https://doxygen.nl/index.html).
+The Doxyfile and DoxygenLayout files are the one used to manage doxygen input, ouput and relationships.

-In case some modifications occur in the the new documentation is build by executing the command
+In case some modifications occur in the the new documentation is built by executing the command

   doxygen